pydata/pandas-datareader/docs/source/remote_data.rst

      'alterdice',
       ...]

-Or, if an exchange is selected but the supported cryptocurrency pairs are unknwon:
+And, if an exchange is selected but the supported cryptocurrency pairs are unknown:

 .. ipython:: python

-    from pandas_datareder.crypto import CryptoReader

     Reader = CryptoReader(exchange_name="coinbase")
     Reader.get_currency_pairs()